yoonthiriko/PwC-Telecom-Customer-Churn-Overview-Dashboard/README.md

 ## Credits

 Developed by Yoon Thiri Ko.
-Special thanks to PwC for providing a simulation framework that guided this dashboard’s design, enabling a deeper understanding of customer churn and retention strategies.
+Special thanks to PwC and Forage for providing a simulation framework that guided this dashboard’s design, enabling a deeper understanding of customer churn and retention strategies.